Iqbolshoh/javascript-xo-game/README.md

    ```
 3. **Open the `index.html` File:**
    You can open the `index.html` file in any modern web browser to start playing the game.
 Simply double-click the file or open it using your browser's "Open File" option.

-## Project Structure

-- **index.html**: Contains the basic structure of the game and includes the linked CSS and JavaScript files.
-- **style.css**: Styles the game board, cells, and buttons, providing a responsive layout and hover effects.
-- **script.js**: Handles the game logic, including player turns, win detection, and game reset functionality.

 ## Technologies Used